War of the Eight Princes: Battle of Dangyin

 The Battle of Dangyin as depicted in the Samgang Haengsil-to (삼강행실도) from the Joseon era of Korea.
-The battle is most known for when the attendant and focus of this piece, Ji Shao sacrificed his life to protect Emperor Hui from Sima Ying's soldiers.
+The battle is best known for the sacrifice the attendant (and focus of this piece) Ji Shao made to protect Emperor Hui from Sima Ying's soldiers.

-Sima Yue was another distant relative of Emperor Hui, but he and his three brothers (Sima Lüe, Sima Teng and Sima Mo) were renowned among their family for their talent and integrity.
-Yue himself took up several high-ranking offices in Luoyang, while Sima Lüe and Sima Teng were assigned to guard Qing and Bing provinces respectively.
+Sima Yue was another second cousin of Emperor Wu, but he and his three brothers (Sima Lüe, Sima Teng and Sima Mo) were renowned among their family for their talent and integrity.
+Yue took up several high-ranking offices in Luoyang and had close ties with the eminent families such as the Pei clan of Hedong and Wang clan of Langya.
+At the same time, Sima Lüe and Sima Teng were entrusted with guarding the provinces of Qing and Bing respectively.

 On 17 August 304, Sima Yue rebelled in Luoyang, restoring Yang Xianrong and Sima Tan to their positions as Shi Chao and the others fled for Ye.
 He amassed an army of over 100,000 at Anyang and marched on Ying's capital, bringing with him Emperor Hui.
-Along the way, Yue was errorneously informed that the soldiers in Ye had scattered, so he prepared very little defense against the enemy.
+Along the way, Yue was erroneously informed that the soldiers in Ye had scattered, so he prepared very little defense against the enemy.
 Shi Chao confronted Yue on 9 September, and defeated him heavily at the Battle of Dangyin.
 The emperor was wounded in battle and captured by Shi Chao.
 Yue fled to Xiapi and then to his fief in Donghai, while Yue's allies retreated back to Luoyang with Sima Tan.